ROCm/rocDecode/docs/rocDecodeUserGuide.md

     }

 ### 4.3 Creating a Decoder using rocDecCreateDecoder() [api](../../api)
 Creates an instance of the hardware video decoder object and gives a handle to the user on successful creation.
 Refer to RocDecoderCreateInfo [structure](../../api/rocdecode.h) for information about parameters which are passed for creating the decoder.
-For e.g. RocDecoderCreateInfo::CodecType  represents the codec type of the video.
+For e.g. RocDecoderCreateInfo::codec_type  represents the codec type of the video.
 The decoder handle returned by the rocDecCreateDecoder() must be retained for the entire session of the decode because the handle is passed along with the other decoding apis.
 In addition, user can inform display or crop dimensions along with this API.

 ### 4.4 Decoding the frame using rocDecDecodeFrame() [api](../../api)
 After de-muxing and parsing, the next step is to decode bitstream data contaiing a frame/field using hardware. rocDecDecodeFrame()API is to submit a new frame for hardware decoding.
 Underneath the driver VA-API is used to submit compressed picture data to the driver.
 The parser extracts all the necessary information from the bitstream and fill "RocdecPicParams" struct which is appropriate for the codec used.
 The high level [RocVideoDecoder](../utils/rocvideodecode/) class connects the parser and decoder which is used for all the sample applications.